Rockwell Automation (ROK) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the industrial equipment and software maker had lost 2.17% over the past month.
-This has lagged the Industrial Products sector's loss of 1.37% and the S&P 500's gain of 0.38% in that time.
+Coming into today, shares of the industrial equipment and software maker had lost 7.24% in the past month.
+In that same time, the Industrial Products sector lost 4.86%, while the S&P 500 lost 1.38%.

-Wall Street will be looking for positivity from Rockwell Automation as it approaches its next earnings report date.
-On that day, Rockwell Automation is projected to report earnings of $3.49 per share, which would represent year-over-year growth of 14.8%.
+Investors will be hoping for strength from Rockwell Automation as it approaches its next earnings release.
+The company is expected to report EPS of $3.49, up 14.8% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $2.43 billion, up 14.29% from the year-ago period.

-Any recent changes to analyst estimates for Rockwell Automation should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Rockwell Automation.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.11% higher.
-Rockwell Automation is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.03% lower within the past month.
+Rockwell Automation is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Rockwell Automation is currently trading at a Forward P/E ratio of 23.88.
-Its industry sports an average Forward P/E of 23.3, so we one might conclude that Rockwell Automation is trading at a premium comparatively.
+Investors should also note Rockwell Automation's current valuation metrics, including its Forward P/E ratio of 23.55.
+This valuation marks a premium compared to its industry's average Forward P/E of 22.93.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.